-In control trials we observed substantial inter-genus differences in our three target behaviors: tongue flicks, defensive and cautious behaviors and head movement (Fig. 1).
-Trials in all genera except Acanthophis contained a close to 100% tongue-flick response.
-Exhibiting defensive and cautious behaviors was less common, with genera likely to exhibit a target behavior in 20-30% of control trials, with the exception of Hoplocephalus (15%) and Acanthophis (0%).
+In control trials we observed substantial inter-genus differences in our target behaviors: tongue flicks, head movement, and a collection of behaviors grouped as ‘defensive or cautious’ (‘Freeze’ response, head jerks, hisses, dropping lower jaw, periscoping and fixation behaviour) (Fig. 1, Table 2).
+Trials in all genera except Acanthophis contained a close to 100% tongue-flick response (Fig. 1).
+Exhibiting defensive and cautious behaviors was less common, with genera likely to exhibit a target behavior in 20-30% of control trials, with the exception of Hoplocephalus (15%) and Acanthophis (0%) (Fig. 1).
 Substantial head movement was greatest in Oxyuranus snakes, although was observed in at least c.
-50% of trials for all genera except Acanthophis.
+50% of trials for all genera except Acanthophis (Fig. 1).